orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.wal.fuzzyCheckpointShutdownWait

-Interval which we should wait till shutdown (in seconds).
+The amount of time the DB should wait until it shuts down (in seconds)..

 ```
 Setting name...: storage.wal.fuzzyCheckpointShutdownWait